 Will yoga help me to relax?

 Yes.
 The integration of practices taught in any class will release physical, mental and emotional tensions.
-The practice of Satyananda Yoga Nidra (taught in all classes except early Thursday class) is a profoundly deep relaxation practice that promotes rejeuvenation and healing.
+The practice of Yoga Nidra taught in all classes is a profoundly deep relaxation practice that promotes rejeuvenation and healing.

 What happens if I miss a class during the term?

 Any missed classes can be made up in a class at a similar level, any time during the same term, if space permits.

 Can I come to classes on a casual basis?

 No. This is not possible as there would be no guarantee that there would be space in a class.
 Also attending yoga on a casual basis tends to develop a casual approach to yoga.
 More benefit is gained by attending a yoga class on a regular basis.